x-research-team/vm/docs/README.md

 ## Summary

-Magpie is a toy language interpreter, written in Go.
-It has C-style syntax, and is largely inspired by Ruby, Python, Perl and c#
-It support the normal control flow, functional programming and object oriented programming.
+VM is a toy language interpreter, written in Go.
+It has C-style syntax, and is largely inspired by Ruby, Python, Perl and c# It support the normal control flow, functional programming and object oriented programming.
 It also has a REPL with realtime syntax highlighter.

-This is a sample program using magpie language:
+This is a sample program using vm language:

 ```swift